might-and-magic/mmarch/README.md

 ## Other tips and notes

+Less important tips and notes include:

+### Use initial letter for the first argument

 For the first argument, the initial letter of <code><strong>e</strong>xtract</code>, <code><strong>l</strong>ist</code>, <code><strong>a</strong>dd</code>, <code><strong>d</strong>elete</code>, <code><strong>r</strong>ename</code>, <code><strong>c</strong>reate</code>, <code><strong>m</strong>erge</code>, <code><strong>o</strong>ptimize</code>, <code><strong>h</strong>elp</code> can be used instead of them; they can be optionally preceded by a leading `-` or `--` which will do the same job.

+### Paths are case-insensitive

 File names and paths are case-insensitive.

+### Backup please

 The tool changes or overrides original archive or unpacked resource files permanently, you should consider copying them to other directory or with other names to make backups (e.g. `copy a.lod a.backup.lod`).

+### File will be skipped if it fails

+If the program encounters an error when extracting, adding or deleting a resource file from archive file(s), this resource file will be skipped and the rest will still be processed.

+### In-archive and extracted extension difference

 For some archive format, some files have different file extensions in the archive and as extracted files out of the archive.
 Don't wrong, you can use either extension to refer to the file.
 Below is the list (same extension is used if not listed):